cacabo/cameroncabo.com/src/markdown/education/hw.md

 - Graduated Cum Laude (Highest Honors), top three in the class.
 - Leader in entrepreneurship, ethics, and current events clubs on campus.
+- Academics, visual arts, soccer, basketball (lots of training and practice, admittedly not many minutes).